 Book.

-speaker.
+author and a speaker.
 He founded Corporate

 Family Solutions with Tennessee Governor Lamar